See the Series Introduction for Just Tao It, Part IHERE

 The treatment of expertise and institutional knowledge as threats rather than resources.

-Behavioral science has warned about these patterns for decades.
-Jungian psychology warned too.
-What Jung called the Shadow does not disappear because people become successful, powerful, intelligent, or admired.
-In fact, unexamined power often feeds it.
+Behavioral science has warned about this for decades.
+Jung warned too.
+What he called the Shadow does not disappear because people become successful, powerful, admired, or intelligent.
+Unexamined power often feeds it.

-Research on overconfidence shows remarkably consistent distortions.
+Research on overconfidence shows the same distortions appearing again and again.
 People overestimate their competence.
-They believe they are more capable, more moral, and more accurate than evidence supports.
-They reject feedback.
-They lose the capacity for self-questioning.
-They surround themselves with affirmation because contradiction starts feeling dangerous to identity itself.
+They believe themselves more capable, more moral, and more accurate than evidence supports.
+Feedback starts feeling dangerous.
+Contradiction becomes threat.

 And once enough power gathers around that dynamic, reality itself becomes difficult to hear.